ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 senses.'

 "And so, with that, my good sense returned to me.
-In that moment, when my mother spoke out to me like that, I realized, I was being a complete asshole in that moment, and everything that had led to those events was my doing.
+In that moment, when my mother spoke out to me like that, I realized, I was being a complete asshole, and everything that had led to those events was my doing.
 Regardless of the fact that I thought all of the stories about the Garden of Eden and the Devil and the Angelic War and everything else were all nonsense, the way that I was attempting to express that idea to my parents was not productive towards the life I wanted to live.
-I saw with utmost clarity, as if I had a third eye, and was looking on to the alter from the outside, that I was conducting myself in a manner which was counterproductive to my overall well being.
+I saw with utmost clarity, as if I had been given a third eye, and was looking on to the alter from the outside, that I was conducting myself in a manner which was counterproductive to my overall well being.